 02 of 11

-"Lighter paint colors are always a safe option, but recently I have been fascinated by the idea of creating a true oasis with dark blue walls using Admiral Blue by Benjamin Moore," says décor blogger Sarah Cousins.
-"It can be a little scary to go dark, but it is a sure way to make a statement in your space (and you can always swap out the color down the line, unlike an expensive couch or bedframe)."
-She also suggested styling this color with softer accents and lighter colors to help make it less stark or jarring.
+"Lighter paint colors are always a safe option, but recently I have been fascinated by the idea of creating a true oasis with dark blue walls using Admiral Blue by Benjamin Moore," says blogger Sarah Cousins.
+"It can be a little scary to go dark, but it is a sure way to make a statement in your space (and you can always swap out the color down the line, unlike an expensive couch or bed frame)."
+Cousins also suggests styling this color with softer accents and lighter colors to help make it less stark or jarring.

 03 of 11